OSC's original Pitzer cluster was installed in late 2018 and is a Dell-built, Intel® Xeon® 'Skylake' processor-based supercomputer with 260 nodes.

 In our experience, the Intel compiler usually does the best job of optimizing numerical codes and we recommend that you give it a try if you’ve been using another compiler.

-or higher.
-With the GNU compilers, use -march=native
+With the Intel or oneAPI compilers, use -xHost and -O2 or higher.
+With the GNU compilers, use -march=native and -O3.

 #!/bin/bash